vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | OutputFormat | Allows to specify the outputs texture format.
 Valid Values: [PixelFormats](https://github.com/stride3d/stride/blob/master/sources/engine/Stride/Graphics/PixelFormat.cs).
 If not specified, defaults to R8G8B8A8_UNorm_SRgb.
 | WantsMips | Requests mipmaps for a specific texture input.
 See [Mipmaps](#mipmaps) below.
 | DontUnapplySRgbCurveOnRead | You'll most likely not need this flag!
 If set, disables the automatic sRGB-to-linear conversion that happens when reading (sampling) from a sRGB input texture.
 Only relevant if the input texture format has the `_SRgb` suffix and the pipeline is set to linear color space, which is the default.
 See [sRGB and Linear Color Space](#srgb-and-linear-color-space) below.
-| DontApplySRgbCurveOnWrite | You'll most likely not need this flag.
+| DontApplySRgbCurveOnWrite | You'll most likely not need this flag!
 If set, this flag disables the automatic linear-to-sRGB conversion that happens when writing the shader result into an sRGB texture.
 Only relevant if OutputFormat has the `_SRgb` suffix and the pipeline is set to linear color space, both of which is the default.
 See [sRGB and Linear Color Space](#srgb-and-linear-color-space) below.

 ## Source Node Attributes
 The following attributes are specifically for use with Source TextureFX: